 I make a point of buying and testing as many SD and microSD cards for cameras as I can—you can see those test results separately.
 So I’m lucky enough to have on hand many of the major current memory cards available.

-With the HERO8 Black, GoPro has bumped up the maximum bitrate to 100 Mbps.
+With the HERO8 Black, GoPro has bumped up the maximum available video bitrate to 100 Mbps.
 That brings it up inline with the DJI Osmo Action (that’s unlikely to be a coincidence).
 That highest bitrate is available in some of the resolution/framerate options, including 4K60 and 1080p240.

 So here are some more detailed recommendations on which SD cards support the HERO8 Black.
 As a practical matter, there’s a lot of overlap here with the HERO7 Black SD card recommendations, and if you’re upgrading from the HERO7 Black to the HERO8 Black, you should be fine sticking with the same SD card you already have.